-Terry and Stacy never had an ultrasound, so they were surprised when they had twin girls.
+Terry and Stacy never had an ultrasound, and were surprised to learn that they were having twins girls!
 They were expecting one 8-pound baby, but when Sydney was born weighing only 3 pounds the midwife put the heart monitor back on Stacy and discovered another baby.
 Out came 5-pound Logan, so it was 8 pounds but split between two babies.

 Working Through a New Diagnosis: Grief to Acceptance